ImageMagick/ImageMagick/README.md

 Now that ImageMagick version 7 is released, we continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.
 Learn how ImageMagick version 7 differs from previous versions with our [porting guide](https://imagemagick.org/script/porting.php).

-Want more performance from ImageMagick?
-Try these options:

-* add more memory to your system, see the [pixel cache](https://imagemagick.org/script/architecture.php#cache);
-* add more cores to your system, see [threads of execution support](https://imagemagick.org/script/architecture.php#threads);
-* reduce lock contention with the [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html_ memory allocation library;
-* push large images to a solid-state drive, see [large image support](https://imagemagick.org/script/architecture.php#tera-pixel).

-If these options are prohibitive, you can reduce the quality of the image results.
-The default build is Q16 HDRI.
-If you disable [HDRI](https://imagemagick.org/script/high-dynamic-range.php), you use half the memory and instead of predominately floating point operations, you use the typically more efficient integer operations.
-The tradeoff is reduced precision and you cannot process out of range pixel values (e.g. negative).
-If you build the Q8 non-HDRI version of ImageMagick, you again reduce the memory requirements in half-- and once again there is a tradeoff, even less precision and no out of range pixel values.
-For a Q8 non-HDRI build of ImageMagick, use these configure script options: --with-quantum-depth=8 --disable-hdri.